GaizkaM/GaizkaM/README.md

 ## About me

--  I'm currently studying Computer Science in Palma de Mallorca, Spain
+-  I'm currently studying Computer Science in UIB (Palma de Mallorca, Spain)
+-  I'm currently studying Artificial Intelligence and Automation through UDIA, an online virtual campus focused on technology and innovation
--  I'm currently learning React Native
+-  I'm currently self-studying React Native through online resources and personal projects

 -  Interested in Software development and Machine Learning
+-  Interested in assist in the design, development, and maintenance of backend systems
+-  Interested in applying Artificial Intelligence to automate business processes and improve operational efficiency for companies
 <br>